A Child’s Guide to Loving your Parents. Building a Strong, Healthy Foundation as a Family is Essential for a Happy, Balanced Life

 It’s important to know that parenting is a all encompassing factor of life, taking up every waking moment of the day and sometimes even the night.
 Each Parent has their own unique way, set of values and beliefs of how they want to raise their children.
 For the most part wanting to be the best parents they can be.
 Wanting to share improved ways of building a happy and purposeful life together.

-I have a keen passion to help – Build Healthy, Loving & Happy Families One of the missed subjects is how you as a child can best love and support their parents.
-As Children you are people within your own right, for a family to remain connected for a lifetime it will take support from one another, understanding, empathy and commitment each person working together.
+One of the missed areas to help Build Healthy, Loving & Happy Families is with supporting children with the understanding of how to be loving and supportive to their parents.
+Children you are people within your own right, for a family to remain connected for a lifetime it will take support from one another, understanding, forgiveness, empathy, communication and commitment with each person working together.

-Let’s take a walk through with some helpful steps how this can be achieved .
+How Do You Show Your Parents How Much You Love Them?
+Let’s take a walk through with some helpful steps how this can be achieved!

 - Concept: Understanding & Foundation: This concept will help you.
 Understand that you chose your parents and they chose you for the lessons that you are all about to learn.
 These will unfold over your lifetime.
 This all happened before you were even born.
 So your parents aren’t commodities = (something that can be bought, sold: traded in or exchanged for a better model: nor should they be taken for granted.)